Visual 50

 The Visual 50 is a terminal created by Visual Technology, Inc., which was located in Tewksbury, Massachusetts.
 Visual's slogan was "See for yourself".
 It merged with White Pine Software in 1993, which became CU-SeeMe Networks, in turn absorbed into RadVision in 2001.

+The Visual 50 and Visual 55 were low end products, being replaced in 1986 by the Visual 60 and Visual 65.

+Details

 The terminal consists of a monitor which is the main component and a keyboard.
 It was used as a computer terminal so there are no internal drives or daughter cards.
 The primary component in the case is a motherboard with a modem port, keyboard port, and an aux. port.

 Termcap provides support for the Visual 50 by way of the entries named v50, vi50, v50am, or visual50, depending on the system.

-The terminal uses on an SGS (now STMicroelectronics) Z8400AB1 CPU, based on the Zilog Z80A CPU.
+The terminal uses an SGS (now STMicroelectronics) Z8400AB1 CPU, based on the Zilog Z80A CPU.
 This CPU has an 8 bit data bus and a 16 bit address bus, and runs at 4 MHz.
 The keyboard is a Keytronic A65-0248, attached by a 4 wire telephone cord.
 The keyboard uses an Intel P8048H MCU, a common MCU for keyboards.